Do you need California boater education?

-California law requires a person to be 16 years of age or older to legally operate a vessel powered by a motor of 15 horsepower or more, including personal watercraft (PWCs).
+California law requires a person to be 16 years of age or older to legally operate a vessel powered by a motor of 15 hp or more, including personal watercraft (PWCs).

 Exceptions to this law are:

-- Persons 12 to 15 years of age may operate a vessel powered by a motor of 15 horsepower or more, including personal watercraft, if they are supervised on board by a person at least 18 years of age.
+- Persons 12 to 15 years of age may operate a vessel powered by a motor of 15 hp or more, including PWCs, if they are supervised on board by a person at least 18 years of age.

 - There is no age restriction for operating a sailboat under 30 ft. long (with wind as the main source of propulsion) or a dinghy used between a moored vessel and shore or between two moored vessels.

-It is illegal to permit a person under the age of 16 to operate a vessel powered by a motor of 15 horsepower or more, including personal watercraft, without onboard supervision by a person 18 years of age or older.
+It is illegal to permit a person under the age of 16 to operate a vessel powered by a motor of 15 hp or more, including PWCs, without onboard supervision by a person 18 years of age or older.

 California law enforcement officers patrol the waterways to make your boating experience safe and pleasant.
 Cooperate with them by following the laws and guidelines.

-The California Boater Education Certificate is proof that you have successfully completed an approved boating safety course.
-Since the boater education card does not expire and does not need to be renewed, it is not called a California Boating License.
+The California Boater Education Certificate is proof that you have successfully completed all of the components of an approved Boating safety course and allows you to go boating.
+Because the Boating education card or certificate does not expire and does not need to be renewed, it is not called the California Boating License.

 Even if not required by law to get the California boating education card, many boaters take the boat safety course in order to save on their PWC or boat insurance.